 Students are not permitted to leave the school grounds at any time during the school day without written permission from a parent.
 Parents must write a note if they wish their son or daughter to leave the grounds during school hours.
-This note must be signed by the student's Caregroup Teacher, in the morning, and then taken to the Front Office where it will be collected when the child signs out to leave.
-Year 12's on flexible study lessons are only permitted to leave the grounds when their day concludes with a study lesson.
-Students must sign out at the Front Office when they are leaving the school grounds.
+This is then taken to the Front Office where it will be collected when the child signs out to leave.
+In the absence of a written note, parents are asked to telephone the Front Office in advance of the leave.

+Year 12's on flexible study lessons are only permitted to leave the grounds when their day starts or concludes with a study lesson.
+Students must sign out at the Front Office when they are leaving the school grounds and sign in on their return.